-5.8 - 15.4 oz Authority Supreme (0.094 - 0.25 + 0.094- 0.25 lb ai)
+4.4 - 11.7 oz Authority Edge (0.094 - 0.25 + 0.05- 0.14 lb ai)

+Authority Supreme contains 2.08 lb sulfentrazone and 2.08 lb pyroxasulfone per gallon and Authority Edge contains 2.73 lb sulfentrazone and 1.52 lb pyroxasulfone per gallon.
 Controls certain broadleaf, grass, and sedge weeds.
 Within 7-10 days after application, 0.5-1 inch of rain is needed to activate herbicide.
 Rates vary depending on soil texture and O.M.
 Do not use on sand soils with less than 1% O.M.
 Do not apply after germination of crop.
-Maximum use rate is 15.4 oz/A per crop year.
+Maximum use rate per crop year is 15.4 oz/A for Authority Supreme and 11.7 oz/A for Authority Edge.
 Do not graze or feed forage, hay or straw from treated areas for 30 days.
 Sunflowers may be planted anytime.
 Refer to label for other crop rotations as the rotation varies by use rate for each crop.

-FALL Apply after September 30 when the soil temperature is less than 55 degrees F. Do not apply to frozen or snow-covered soils
+FALL Apply after September 30 when the soil temperature is less than 55 degrees F. Do not apply to frozen or snow-covered soils.